 Songster Leader (SL): The musical leader of our adult choir.
 Boscombe Salvation Army Songsters are led by Songster Leader Helen Main.

 Young People’s Band Leader (YPBL): The musical leader of our junior band.
 Our YP Band Leader is Fraser Smith.

 Young People’s Singing Company Leader (YPSCL): The musical leader of our junior choir.
 Our Singing Company Leader is Katie Whittingham.

 The General: The worldwide leader of The Salvation Army.
-Our current General is General André Cox (pictured) and he is the 20th General of The Salvation Army.
+Our current leader is General Brian Peddle (pictured) and he is the 21st General of The Salvation Army.
 The original “General” of the Salvation Army was William Booth, right back at the very beginning – over 150 years ago!